 Similarly, the Academic VP for the local university was told some years back – by someone who hobnobbed with the highest levels of state government – in perfect seriousness, “If you play your cards right, they just might make you head football coach.”

 Football coaches here have often been elected to state office.
 They are occasionally enthusiastically endorsed to be university presidents and have, on occasion, gotten the job.
 And frequently in the state, school principals, district and state superintendents are chosen from the high school coaching ranks.

-With that fanaticism, politicians often take the football mentality into public policy.
+With that fanaticism, elected officials often take the football mentality into Louisiana politics.
 Sports memorabilia are prominent in the offices of many elected officials.
 And sports metaphors are fixtures in politics: carrying the ball, dropping the ball, spiking the ball, running an end-around, going for a slam-dunk, putting it out of the park, running a full-court press, taking the gloves off.
 You get the picture.

 Then think about the adversarial culture that exists in the bureaucracies of most governmental services.

 I previously laid out the ideas of win-win and win-lose.
 The problem with football is that it is always win-lose: at the end of every football season, the number of W’s will exactly equal the number of L’s.